bweatherby1/client_letseat/README.md

 <img width="450" alt="Screen Shot 2022-07-06 at 1 07 27 PM" src="https://user-images.githubusercontent.com/29741570/177615077-9b6a75bc-0260-4d29-bb88-bd95a3140687.png">

-You can start editing the page by modifying `pages/index.js`.
-The page auto-updates as you edit the file.

-**NOTES:**

 ## LETS EAT!!
 Let's Eat is an application designed to solve the problem of where to eat in the simplest way possible, WITH A SPINNER!!!!